Security Alert: Angler Exploit Kit Spread In New Drive-by Campaigns

 - do not open spam emails or emails you get from unknown senders

 - don’t download or open attachments in those emails

 - use products that can detect and block recent ransomware / Cryptoware variants which, as you’ve seen, can end up on your system without you downloading anything on purpose.

+Attackers move fast, they are resourceful, they understand market trends and are able to capitalize on Zero Days and other vulnerabilities that plague victims’ PCs, no matter where they are in the world.
+Not even a month has passed since we announced the advent of CryptoWall 4.0 and its improved communication and capabilities and it’s already being used in campaigns.
+Cyber criminals have a way of rapidly adopting new strains of malware that prove to be more effective and more productive in terms of return on investment.
 Cyber security basics are still a great way to keep safe from ransomware and campaigns such as this one, but Internet users also need to find the security products that are capable of identifying these threats and blocking them before they reach the system.
 It’s an ongoing battle, but there’s no way to avoid it unless you want to stop using the Internet altogether.

 Jeg er meget tilfreds med HEIMDAL PRO.
 Men jeg har vanskeligt ved at få ikonet ind Skærmen, så jeg kan bruge HEIMDAL PRO.
 Så jeg har re installeret, ikke uden bøvl.
 Måtte til sidst begynde forfra, købe nyt abonnement, for to år.
 Selv om mit abonnement, ikke var udløbet.
 Men pyt, bare jeg har HEIMDAL PRO.
 Det er det absolut mest afgørende.
 Men nu bagefter, tilbyder HEIMDAL 20 % rabat ved køb.
 Er det ikke den omvendte verden.
 Venlig hilsen Steen Nielsen